BayesianBoi/cds-visual/assignments/assignment 2/README.md

 - **Evaluation:** The model's performance was assessed using a classification report, loss-curve and confusion matrix

 ### Considerations for the VGG16 Model
 The VGG16 model was inspired by [this Kaggle notebook](https://www.kaggle.com/code/vtu5118/cifar-10-using-vgg16).
-We implemented data augmentation, a similar network structure with additional dense layers and dropout layers, the same SGD parameters with a learning rate of .001 and a momentum of .9, and the same epoch and batch size of 100 and 128, respectively.
-However, despite using an almost identical setup to theirs, our VGG16 model only reached an accuracy of .64 compared to their accuracy of .89
+I implemented data augmentation, a similar network structure with additional dense layers and dropout layers, the same SGD parameters with a learning rate of 0.001 and a momentum of 0.9, and the same epoch and batch size of 100 and 128, respectively.
+However, despite using an almost identical setup to theirs, my VGG16 model only reached an accuracy of .64 compared to their accuracy of 0.89

 ## Limitations and Possible Improvements